ipsita84/bc-model/README.md

     make transfer
 this produces the executable named "transfer".

-Copy this file to a new directory, along with all the files in the directory "test".
+Copy this file to the directory "test"-- all other files are already there in the directory "test".

 To run the code, type
     python submit_jobs.py